Skip Navigation

 2. International Transfers: Only the counselors of the International Student Admissions and Enrollment Office (ISAEO) evaluate international student records for student placement and the awarding of credit.

-3. A parent/guardian who desires to enroll a child in Prince George’s County Public Schools from home schooling shall complete the Home Schooling Transfer Form and have the form endorsed by the Home Schooling Office.
-The parent/guardian will take the completed Home Schooling Transfer Form to enroll the student in public (See Administrative Procedure 5113.5).
+3. A parent who desires to enroll a child in PGCPS from home schooling shall complete the Home Schooling Transfer form and have the form endorsed by the Home Schooling Office.
+The parent will take the completed Home Schooling Transfer form to enroll the student in public school.
+(See Administrative Procedure 5113.5)

-4. Students who have taken online courses without pre-approval must provide evidence and a description of the online courses to the Professional School Counselor who must send a request for review with the evidence and description to the appropriate department within the Division of Academics before credit can be granted to the student.
+Students who have taken online courses without pre-approval must provide evidence and a online courses to the Professional School Counselor who must send a request for review with the evidence and description to the appropriate department within the Division of Academics before credit can be granted to the student.

 Dropped Courses

-2. A student may not withdraw from a course after twenty (20) school days in a year-long course (ten (10) school days in a semester course).
+2. A student may not withdraw from a course after 20 school days in a year-long course (ten (10) school days in a semester course).
 Exceptional cases will be referred to the school principal for review and final determination.

 3. If a student drops a course within the first 20 school days in a year-long course (ten (10) school days in a semester course), there will be no record of the course or grade on any official school system documents.

-4. In exceptional cases where the school principal has determined that a student may withdraw from a course after the twentieth (20th) school day (ten (10) school days in a semester course), the school principal or principal’s designee will complete the Course Withdrawal Request Form, PS-141 and the grade recorded will be a “W”.
+4. In exceptional cases where the school principal has determined that a student may withdraw from a course after the 20th school day (ten (10) school days in a semester course), the school principal or principal’s designee will complete the Course Withdrawal Request form, PS-141 and the grade recorded will be a “W.”

-5. Grades from dropped courses may be transferred only to new courses of the same content area.
+5. Grades from dropped courses may be transferred by teachers only to new courses of the same content area.

 Repeated Courses

-2. If a student repeats a course, school personnel must go into SchoolMAX and set the first course’s earned credit to zero, attempted credit to zero, and the flag to exclude to “yes,” then the first course is excluded from the GPA.
-The grade and the course remain on the transcript.
-The higher of the two grades will be the grade of record.
-(Note: If the second attempt is a lower grade than the first attempt, school personnel will change the credit back to the first attempt for the course and the flag for the second attempt to “Yes” so that it is excluded from the GPA.
+2. If a student repeats a course, school personnel must go into the student information system and set the first course’s earned credit to zero, attempted credit to zero, and the flag to exclude to “yes,” then the first course is excluded from the GPA.
 The grade and the course remain on the transcript.
 The higher of the two grades will be the grade of record.
 (Note: If the second attempt is a lower grade than the first attempt, school personnel will change the credit back to the first attempt for the course and the flag for the second attempt to “Yes” so that it is excluded from the GPA.)

-4. This procedure does not require schools to accommodate students who desire to repeat courses during the school Courses may be repeated through credit recovery or Summer School.
+4. This procedure does not require schools to accommodate students who desire to repeat courses during the school day.
+Courses may be repeated through credit recovery or Summer School.
 The principal or designee should work with the student and counselor to review all requests.
 The principal or designee must give final approval to any student who requests or is in need of a repeat class.
-Refer to Administrative Procedure 5182 Educational Online Program for additional information.
+Refer to Administrative Procedure 5182 (Educational Online Program) for additional information.

 Procedures for Grade Appeal Authorization of Grade Change Refer to A.P.
 5116

-Report card grades must be appealed in writing within five (5) school days upon receipt of a report card by the parent/guardian, Appeals and Grade Change Authorization are addressed in A.P.
-5116; please refer to this procedure for details regarding these actions.
+Challenges to report card grades must be appealed in writing within five (5) school days of the release of report cards by the parent, Appeals and Grade Change Authorization are addressed in AP 5116; please refer to that administrative procedure for details regarding these actions.

 Printing and Requests for Reprints

-The IT technician in each school will coordinate progress report and report card reprints with the Help Desk and the Help Desk will inform Student Applications.
-Requests for reprints must include the reason for the reprint, the area office for the school, and the preference for reprint by school or by grade level.
+TThe Information Technology technician in each school will coordinate progress report and report card reprints with the Help Desk and the Help Desk will inform Student Applications.
+Requests for reprints must include the reason for the reprint, the Area Office for the school, and the preference for reprint by school or by grade level.

 Monitoring and Compliance

-In an effort to ensure that the grading and reporting process applied consistently within schools, the following monitoring tools and processes will be utilized annually.
+In an effort to ensure that the grading and reporting processes are applied consistently within schools, the following monitoring tools and processes will be utilized annually:

-3. Principals, or their designees, will utilize APEX reports to ensure that entry of numerical grades per week in the electronic gradebook for each student is in compliance with this administrative procedure.
+3. Principals, or their designees, will utilize student information system reports to ensure that entry of numerical grades per week in the electronic gradebook for each student is in compliance with this administrative procedure.

-4. At the mid-way point and at the end of each quarter, Area Office staff will generate a report of all electronic gradebooks with no grades in the classwork, independent assignments and/or assessment categories for principal and teacher notification and generate a report of all grades for compliance with this procedure.
+4. At the mid-way point and at the end of each quarter, Area Office staff will generate a report of all electronic gradebooks with no grades in the class work, independent assignments and/or assessment categories for principal and teacher notification and generate a report of all grades for compliance with this administrative procedure.

 6. Refer to Administrative Procedure 5113 for monitoring and accountability processes that will be utilized to ensure compliance with the Student Attendance, Absence and Truancy procedure.